DominikMueller64/install_R_source/README.md

 # Install different R versions from source

-A simple shell script to install different versions of R (3.X.X) directly from source.
+A simple shell script to install different versions of R-(3.X.X) directly from source.
 Tested on Ubuntu 14.04.

 ## Usage